clouddrove/terraform-aws-eks-addons/addons/actions-runner-controller/README.md

 ### Cert Manager on K8s cluster
 Installing Cert Manager on K8s cluster.
 Well, actions-runner-controller(ACR) uses cert-manager for certificate management of admission webhook, so we have to ensure cert-manager is installed on Kubernetes before installing actions-runner-controller.
-Refer to this link for Cert Manager Installation via Helm certification manager [here(https://artifacthub.io/packages/helm/cert-manager/cert-manager) also you can refere our addon module
+Refer to this link for Cert Manager Installation via Helm [certification manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager) also you can refere our addon module

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements